 The Judge Orders It

-Judges have wide discretion in how they sentence you.
+Judges have wide discretion in how they sentence first-time offenders.
 They can order an IID in almost any drunk driving case.
 If it is your first DUI, the judge may not require one (except in the counties mentioned above).

 The DMV Requires It